SpectronX/Arduino/Home Automation/README.md

 - **Higher temperatures** → **Faster fan speed**
 - **Lower temperatures** → **Slower or no fan operation**

-Temperature is calculated from analog readings, converted from voltage using a calibrated formula.
+Temperature is calculated from analog readings, for which its voltage and temperature equivalent is found using the formula in the code.